- GDP (PPP):

 - Inflation (CPI):

-Mali’s economic freedom score is 55.9, making its economy the 114th freest in the 2022 Index.
-Mali is ranked 18th among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional average but below the world average.
+Mali’s economic freedom score is 54.5, making its economy the 122nd freest in the 2023 Index.
+Its score has decreased by 1.4 points from last year.
+Mali is ranked 21st out of 47 countries in the Sub-Saharan Africa region, and its overall score is below the world average.

 After decades of French colonial rule and a brief federation with Senegal, the Republic of Mali was established in 1960.
-Following a 2012 military coup, Tuareg separatists and militants linked to al-Qaeda took control of northern Mali, prompting a French military intervention.
-Terrorist attacks and tribal violence are common in Mali’s central and northern regions.
-Ibrahim Boubacar Keita won a second five-year term as president in a low-turnout 2018 vote amid allegations of fraud and was subsequently ousted in an August 2020 coup.
-International pressure forced the putschists to relinquish power, but they overthrew the newly installed interim government in May 2021 and declared their leader, Colonel Assimi Goita, president.
+In 2012, Tuareg separatists and militants linked to al-Qaeda took control of northern Mali, prompting a French military intervention that ended in 2022.
+An August 2020 coup ousted Ibrahim Boubacar Keita, and Colonel Assimi Goita became president when an interim government was overthrown in May 2021.
+The ECOWAS community lifted its sanctions in July 2022 after the junta agreed to a two-year preelection transitional period.
 One of the world’s 25 poorest countries, Mali depends on gold mining and agricultural exports.

 Rule of Law

-Mali has two preferential trade agreements in force.
-The trade-weighted average tariff rate is 10.5 percent, and 20 nontariff measures are in effect.
-The government is encouraging economic diversification and broader economic development, but progress is limited by inadequate financial infrastructure and the fragile security situation.
-The high cost of credit in the underdeveloped financial sector deters entrepreneurial growth.
+The trade-weighted average tariff rate is 10.5 percent, and 20 nontariff measures are in force.
+The government is trying to encourage economic diversification and broader economic development, but progress is constrained by inadequate financial infrastructure and the country’s fragile security situation.